-In Metro Vancouver, municipalities have access to the Urban Forest Climate Adaptation Framework, Tree Species Selection Tool, and Design Guidelines to inform their planting programs, capital designs, and engineering standards.
-The regional government developed its urban forestry adaptation materials in 2016, after several municipalities shared their issues with urban forest plan implementation.
-The Framework is a description of an overall planting design approach.
+The Metro Vancouver Urban Forest Climate Adaptation Initiative was developed to help local governments incorporate climate change considerations into urban forest planning and management.
+Resources publicly available on the Metro Vancouver website include the Urban Forest Climate Adaptation Framework, Tree Species Selection Database, Design Guidebook, and Urban Tree List.
+These materials can be used to inform tree species selection decisions and local planting programs, capital designs, and engineering standards, the Framework is a description of a planting deisgn approach.
 It includes a step-by-step guide for urban forest practitioners to assess the current climate vulnerability, offers management guidelines, and provides an intuitive 3-step process for selecting climate adapted species.
-The species selection tool has silvical information about hundreds of species from the Pacific Northwest and California, categorizing each species by future climate suitability and suggested planting locations based on size, growth habits, and other characters.
-The Design Guidebook provides a dozen cross sections of common urban planting typologies and a walkthrough guide that can be adapted for specific capital projects or implemented in citywide policies, including recommended soil volumes by tree size.
+The Tree Species Selection Database contains information about hundreds of species from the Pacific Northwest and California, categorizing each by future climate suitability and suggested planting locations.
+The Design Guidebook provides cross sections of common urban planting typologies and a walkthrough guide that can be adapted for specific capital projects or implemented in citywide policies.
+The Urban Tree List summarizes the future climate suitability of over 300 tree species from the Tree Species Selection Database.